Distributionally Robust Receive Combining: Conclusions

 \section{Conclusions}

-This article introduces a unified mathematical framework for receive beamforming of wireless signals from the perspective of data-driven machine learning, which reveals that channel estimation is not a necessary operation.
-To combat the limited pilot size and several types of uncertainties in the signal model, the distributionally robust (DR) receive beamforming framework is then suggested.
+This article introduces a unified mathematical framework for receive combining of wireless signals from the perspective of data-driven machine learning, which reveals that channel estimation is not a necessary operation.
+To combat the limited pilot size and several types of uncertainties in the signal model, the distributionally robust (DR) receive combining framework is then suggested.
 We prove that the diagonal-loading (DL) methods are distributionally robust against the scarcity of pilot data and the uncertainties in the signal model.
 In addition, we generalize the diagonal-loading methods to achieve better estimation performance (e.g., the DR Wiener beamformer using $F$-norm for uncertainty quantification), at the cost of significantly higher computational burdens.
-Experiments suggest that nonlinear beamformers such as the Kernel and the Kernel-DL methods have the potential when the pilot size is small and/or the signal model is not linear Gaussian.
-Compared with the Kernel and the Kernel-DL beamformers, neural-network-based solutions \cite{ye2017power,van2022transfer} have the stronger expressive capability of nonlinearities, which however are unscalable in the numbers of transmit and receive antennas, and significantly more time-consuming in training and more troublesome in tuning hyper-parameters (e.g., the number of layers and the number of neurons in each layer) than the studied eleven beamformers.
+Experiments suggest that nonlinear combiners such as the Kernel and the Kernel-DL methods have the potential when the pilot size is small and/or the signal model is not linear Gaussian.
+Compared with the Kernel and the Kernel-DL combiners, neural-network-based solutions \cite{ye2017power,van2022transfer} have a stronger expressive capability of nonlinearities, which however are unscalable in the numbers of transmit and receive antennas, and significantly more time-consuming in training and more troublesome in tuning hyper-parameters (e.g., the number of layers and the number of neurons in each layer) than the studied eleven combiners.

 \appendices